probablykasper/cpc/README.md

 ### Potential Improvements
 #### General
 - Support for conversion between Power, Current, Resistance and Voltage.
 Multiplication and division is currently supported, but not conversions using sqrt or pow.

 #### Potential unit types
-Nice list of units: https://support.google.com/websearch/answer/3284611
-- Currency: How would you go about dynamically updating the weights?
+- Currency: How to go about dynamically updating the weights?
 - Fuel consumption
 - Data transfer rate
 - Color codes